crossfire151/Fable-III-Patcher/README.md

 Before installing the DLC make sure you create a backup of your saves, we don't want any corruptions!

-# Version 2.0.0.3
+# Version 2.0.0.5

-Added new improved DLC Installer.
-Fixed majority of bugs.
+Fixed Installation process.

 If you notice any error popups please copy the error log and create a new Issue above.